Limonello/head-md-time-in-time-out/process/README.md

 ## Others

-Person 2 specified that, during working days, they used a lot time as a marker (their boss singing indicates +- 12H30, ...).
+Person 2 specified that, during working days, they used a lot sounds as a marker (their boss singing indicates +- 12H30, ...).
 Since they works in a job implying cooking, smell is not a marker for them.

 Person 3 use mainly light as time marker.